Bloom Bank Africa

-Bloom Bank Africa is a Pan-African banking institution owned by Oakwood Africa Investments Limited (OAIL), a financial holding company incorporated in Mauritius in 2019.
-The bank focuses on facilitating trade, financial flows, and capital distribution across Africa, aligning with the objectives of the African Continental Free Trade Area (AfCFTA).
-It is a member of the Oakwood Green Africa Group, with Gabriel Edgal serving as Group CEO and Chairman.
+Bloom Bank Africa is a Pan-African banking group committed to advancing prosperity through reliable, innovative, and inclusive financial services.
+Operating currently across The Gambia, Sierra Leone, and Liberia, the bank focuses on facilitating trade, financial flows, and capital distribution across Africa, aligning with the objectives of the African Continental Free Trade Area (AfCFTA).

 History and Expansion

 Bloom Bank Africa was established to support businesses and institutions by providing capital, technology, and financial expertise.

 In The Gambia, the bank acquired Skye Bank Gambia and rebranded it as Bloom Bank Africa Gambia Limited in 2019.

 In Sierra Leone, the bank rebranded from Keystone Bank to Bloom Bank Africa Sierra Leone Limited.

 In Liberia, the bank rebranded from Global Bank Liberia Limited to Bloom Bank Africa Liberia Limited.

 The bank has plans for further expansion into Francophone West Africa and other African markets over the next five years.

 Operations

 Bloom Bank Africa operates as a full-service financial institution with a focus on retail, corporate, and trade finance banking.